mlr-org/batchtools/README.md

 ``` r
 devtools::install_github("mlr-org/batchtools")
 ```

-    ## Using github PAT from envvar GITHUB_PAT.
-Use `gitcreds::gitcreds_set()` and unset GITHUB_PAT in .Renviron (or elsewhere) if you want to use the more secure git credential store instead.

-    ## Skipping install of 'batchtools' from a github remote, the SHA1 (e4b9dacd) has not changed since last install.
-    ##   Use `force = TRUE` to force installation

 Next, you need to setup `batchtools` for your HPC (it will run sequentially otherwise).
 See the